craue/CraueConfigBundle/README.md

 ## Usage in Twig templates

-The Twig extension in this bundle supports you to read settings directly in your template.
+The Twig extension in this bundle supports reading settings directly in your template.

 ```twig
 {{ craue_config('your-config-setting-name') }}